Recycling in Australia: Metals

 Metals collected through kerbside recycling bins include aluminium and steel which can be converted into new products depending on their level of contamination, the quality of the recycling, and the characteristics of the metal.

 Aluminium can be repurposed into new consumer metal products (cans, foil, trays) and can also be used in aeroplanes and consumer electronics.
 Due to the aluminium's unique properties and high sale price, it can be recycled endlessly into new products.
 Recycling rates in Australia for aluminium packaging sits between 44% and 66% with the majority of processing occurring onshore.

 Steel cans are most commonly used in food packaging, as paint containers, and as aerosol cans which can all be recycled through kerbside collection.
-Recycled cans can be reprocessed into new new food packaging, railway tracks, car parts, and construction materials.
+Recycled cans can be reprocessed into new food packaging, railway tracks, car parts and construction materials.
 In 2018, the rate of steel recycling was ~56% in Australia.

 Glass

 Glass recycling is common in Australia with a recycling rate of 46%.
-Recycling of glass occurs mostly onshore through companies like Visy industries and O-I Asia.
+Recycling of glass occurs mostly onshore through companies like Visy and O–I Asia.
 The process of recycling glass involves sortation and melting of the products to produce new glass products, sand, or for use in the construction of road projects.

-The Victorian State Government announced in 2020 that every Victorian household would receive a purple lidded glass recycling bin.
-The rollout will be completed by 2027 with the aim of reducing contamination in the yellow lid recycling bin and to increase the states recycling rate.
+The Victorian Government announced in 2020 that every Victorian household would receive a purple lidded glass recycling bin.
+The rollout will be completed by 2027 with the aim of reducing contamination in the yellow lid recycling bin and to increase the state's recycling rate.